 A challenge to the liberal worldview that places centrality at the heart of what it means to be human.

 In Anthropomorphics, one of the dissident right's leading theoreticians provides a roadmap for penetrating and repurposing liberal disciplinary spaces.
 Bouvard gives us a powerful set of conceptual tools to meet modernity head on, reframing it according to the hierarchy, sacrality, and formalism so essential to illiberal thought.

 The Ancient City

 Foreword by Dennis Bouvard

-In his foreword, Dennis Bouvard views The Ancient City through the lens of generative anthropology, leveraging the originary hypothesis of Eric Gans to explain the work in terms of shared origins, sacrality, and the belief in a center.
-In so doing, he points the way to a post-liberal understanding of our own social order, informed by the imperative order described by Fustel.
+In his foreword, Dennis Bouvard views The Ancient City through the lens of generative anthropology, pointing the way to a post-liberal understanding of our own social order, informed by the imperative order described by Fustel.